grymmjack/godot-console/README.md

-Thanks again to Hueson for the idea to use TileMaps in general, and Selina for the guidance on best way to do it! ❤️
+Thanks again to Axel for the mentoring/peer reviews, Hueson for the idea to use TileMaps in general, and Selina for the guidance on best way to do it! ❤️